 BOOKING YOUR KRUGER CAMPSITE

 You can directly book your stay with SANParks in Kruger rest camps here:

-The best times to plan your self-drive itinerary through Kruger National Park is in September or October.
-The dry winter months of June, July and August have caused the bush to die back, making it is much easier to see the wildlife.
+The best time to plan your self-drive itinerary through Kruger National Park is in September or October.
+The dry winter months of June, July and August have caused the bush to die back, making it much easier to see the wildlife.

 In addition, by the end of the winter, water is sparse, so the animals tend to congregate around water sources such as waterholes, dams and rivers.

 The weather in September and October can be a little temperamental, but the temperature is generally warm, around the mid-20s.

 There can be cold spells, however, with rain or extra-warm days heating up to the early 30s or even higher.
 Temperatures reached the high 30’s when we were there in October.

 These months tend to be the busiest months in Kruger, so you will also need to book your campsite or accommodation well in advance.
 We booked in early March for September and October campsites and some camps were already completely booked out.